TripleC-Light/SecretCube/README.md

 ## Usage

-You can run the "SecretCubeWeb.py" to start this program
+1. Run the "SecretCubeWeb.py" to start this program
+2. Open browser and goto "localhost:8888/index"
+3. Press the "新增影片" button
+4. Add folder that you want scan to the SecretCube
+5. Add/Delete/Edit the tag on your Video

 <center><img src="https://github.com/TripleC-Light/SecretCube/blob/master/static/index.png?raw=true" width=690></center>